Adult Compositions by Glen Newton

 Agnus Dei Brass septet version for E-flat cornet, two B-flat cornets, E-flat tenor horn, B-flat baritone horn, euphonium, and tuba (June 9, 2007); also two variations of the ten-piece brass ensemble (November 28, 2008): the brass band ten-piece ensemble - three B-flat cornets, E-flat horn, two treble clef trombones, treble clef euphonium, E-flat bass in treble clef, and one percussionist, or the orchestral ten-piece ensemble - three B-flat trumpets, French horn in F, two trombones in bass clef, euphonium in bass clef, tuba in bass clef, and one percussionist; all in the key of B-flat; see the description of the vocal version (above) for more information.

-Barely Bossa Nova concert band; later rescored for orchestra; still later rescored for big band (band 1977; premiere performance by the Roseville Comunity Band in Roseville's Central Park, July 1977; orchestra version 1978 performed by the St. Anthony Civic Orchestra 7/16/78 at Columbia Heights Amphitheater, 7/28/78 at Apache Plaza in St. Anthony, 8/3/78 at Pioneer Park in Stillwater, 7/7/81 at Coon Rapids Dam, 7/16/81 at Pioneer Park, 7/23/81 at Apache Plaza, and 8/6/81 at Lake Harriet Band Shell, as well as concerts in May and September 7, 1996, and three summer concerts in 2007: Chandler Place Ice Cream Social June 21, Salo Park June 28, and Como Park Lakeside Pavilion July 1; big band version performed by the Roseville Big Band at the Central Park band shell August 6, 1991, with Glen Newton playing the piccolo solo, and July 4, 1994, with Kris Rusterholz playing the piccolo solo; trombone choir version 1/24/2004 for two choirs, each TTTB, plus maracas, claves, and vibra-slap, first performed by the Minneapolis Trombone Choir February 29, 2004.)
+Barely Bossa Nova concert band; later rescored for orchestra; still later rescored for big band (band 1977; premiere performance by the Roseville Comunity Band in Roseville's Central Park, July 1977; orchestra version 1978 performed by the St. Anthony Civic Orchestra 7/16/78 at Columbia Heights Amphitheater, 7/28/78 at Apache Plaza in St. Anthony, 8/3/78 at Pioneer Park in Stillwater, 7/7/81 at Coon Rapids Dam, 7/16/81 at Pioneer Park in Stillwater, 7/23/81 at Apache Plaza in St. Anthony, and 8/6/81 at Lake Harriet Band Shell in Minneapolis, as well as concerts in May and September 7, 1996, and three summer concerts in 2007: Chandler Place Ice Cream Social June 21, Salo Park June 28, and Como Park Lakeside Pavilion July 1; big band version performed by the Roseville Big Band at the Central Park band shell August 6, 1991, with Glen Newton playing the piccolo solo, and July 4, 1994, with Kris Rusterholz playing the piccolo solo; trombone choir version 1/24/2004 for two choirs, each TTTB, plus maracas, claves, and vibra-slap, first performed by the Minneapolis Trombone Choir February 29, 2004.)

 Cat Show Calypso steel drums, xylophone, marimba, hand claps/hi-hat cymbal, shakuhachi, vocal "doos", and string bass (2000; based on the second part of Trombone Graffiti; used in the sound track of the video "Etoile du Nord Cat Show, February, 2000"; also played at the August 2000 ACFA International Awards Banquet in Sioux Falls, South Dakota).
 Click here for a 20KB MIDI file; its balance, timbres, and overall sound will depend on the MIDI implementation on your system.
 Click here to play a 1.5MB MP3 recording created on Glen's MIDI hardware.